Teya-Finance/TeyaSwap-SDK/README.rst

 An TEYA Cloud account is required to acecss the TEYA Cloud API.
 Various `plans <https://teyaswap.com/pricing/>`__ are availalbe, free, paid, and pay-as-you-go.

-Your TEYA Cloud (secret) authentication token can be passed to any function or at the instantiation of a ``Stock`` object.
+Your TEYA Cloud (secret) authentication token can be passed to any function or at the instantiation of a ``BRC20`` object.
 The easiest way to store a token is in the ``IEX_TOKEN`` environment variable.

 Passing as an Argument